Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Artifacts Removal

 \section{Artifacts Removal}

 In general, artifacts are larger than that we intend to extract from EEG signal in terms of scale, leading to a low signal-to-noise ratio (SNR).
-In order to improve the SNR, EEG signal is preprocessed to remove or mitigate the effect of artifacts on the signal before the signal is further processed.
+In order to improve SNR, EEG signal is preprocessed to remove or mitigate the effect of artifacts on the signal before the signal is further processed.
 For example, a notch filter \cite{Li2017} is effective for eliminating the interference of power line.
 Independent component analysis \cite{Hosseini2017} is usually utilized to remove eye movements-related and muscular activity-related artifacts.
-Classical methods of artifacts removal and their targeted artifacts are summarized in Supplementary Table \ref{tab_artifacts}.
+Classical methods of artifacts removal and their targeted artifacts are summarized in Table \ref{tab_artifacts}.

 When deep learning emerges, the step of artifacts removal is kept.
 EEG signal is preprocessed as usual to remove artifacts before inputting into a deep learning model.
 This is an effective way as all artifacts removal methods can be applied with deep learning models to be of both benefits inherited from the artifacts removal methods and deep learning models.
 This is also a natural and straightforward way that researchers are able to easily implement.
-However, a deep learning model consisted of layers enables to remove artifacts by that features are refined through the layers.
-A few attempts were made.
-For example, Supratak et al. inputted raw EEG data into a CNN for sleep stage classification without any hand-crafted features.
-Their study showed that an acceptable performance can be achieved without a separate step of artifacts removal \cite{Supratak2017}.
+However, an independent step of artifacts removal is not always necessary.
+The first several layers in a deep learning model could be functioned as artifacts removal, where noise is removed through the layers.
+To this end, a few attempts were done.
+For example, Supratak et al. inputted raw EEG data into a CNN for the classification of sleep stages.
+Their study showed that an acceptable performance can be achieved without an independent step of artifacts removal \cite{Supratak2017}.
+In addition, Bahador et al. mapped the correlation of EEG channels into a 2D space and used a CNN model to learn representations related to particular artifacts.
+With respect to artifact detection, this method outperformed spectrogram-based CNNs \cite{bahador_correlation-driven_2020}.
+Moreover, no auxiliary reference signal was required in their method.